alfonsoar/CleanCode/PITCHME.md

 ---

 ### What is Clean Code to you?

-> I like my code to be **elegant** and efficient.
-The logic should be straightforward to make it hard for bugs to hide, the dependencies **minimal** to ease maintenance, error handling complete according to an articulated strategy, and performance close to optimal so as not to tempt people to make the code messy with unprincipled optimizations.
-Clean code does **one** thing well.

-+++

 > Clean code is **simple** and direct.
 Clean code reads like well-written **prose**.
 Clean code never obscures the designer’s intent but rather is full of crisp abstractions and straightforward lines of control.